 We deliver brilliant reward courses and compensation & benefits conferences, just pick one!
-E-reward’s busiest ever schedule of reward training events is here (hosted in London & Dublin)!GLOBAL
+E-reward’s busiest ever schedule of reward training events is here (hosted virtually and in London, Dublin,

 Forthcoming conferences and exhibitions showcasing good practice in employee reward E-reward has built up an unrivalled reputation since its launch in 1999 in providing in-depth research, superb conferences

 E-reward's annual conference remains the highlight in our calendar and this year is no exception.
-The full programme for our 1st-2nd November 2018 event will be available shortly.
-Comprehensive reward
+The full programme for our 2021 events will be available shortly.
+Comprehensive reward updates and commentary

 E-reward Showcase events feature a full day's informative and interesting seminar programme delivered by a leading reward expert – absolutely free of charge to invited guests.
 These events are aimed